David Miller (Canadian politician): Post-mayoral career

 Following his term as mayor, Miller rejoined the law firm of Aird & Berlis LLP where he specialized in international business and sustainability.
 He split his time between Toronto and Brooklyn, New York, where he accepted a three-year appointment at the Polytechnic Institute of New York University as Future of Cities Global Fellow to teach courses on finding technological solutions to urban problems.
 He subsequently served as an advisor on urban issues at the World Bank from 2011 to 2013.
 In 2013 he was appointed president and CEO of WWF-Canada, the Canadian division of the international World Wildlife Fund.

 At the end of 2017, he left his position as CEO of WWF-Canada to become North American director for C40 Cities coalition.

 Miller is now the Chair of the Board for B.C.
 Infrastructure Benefits, a Crown corporation that works to grow and diversify the skilled labour force in British Columbia.

+On November 20, 2024 Ontario NDP Leader Marit Stiles announced her appointment of Miller as a Special Advisor on "crafting a new deal for municipalities."